LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/BuildWeatherMcpServer.md

 ## References

-[Build an MCP Server](https://modelcontextprotocol.io/docs/develop/build-server)&mdash;Model Context Protocol Project web site.
+[Build an MCP Server](https://modelcontextprotocol.io/docs/develop/build-server)&mdash;Model Context Protocol Project, an open-source project managed by [Anthropic](https://www.anthropic.com).

+[MCP Python SDK](https://modelcontextprotocol.github.io/python-sdk/)&mdash;The "official" SDK from the Anthropic MCP open-source project.

  [How to use the MCP server in VS Code](https://www.youtube.com/watch?v=91_6PnC9oUU)
 This video demonstrates the "Agent mode" in VS Code and how to access MCP tools within the GitHub Copilot chat interface.